At Walter Carter Funerals, we’re committed to ensuring the safety of our team, client families and the community. Here are the steps we’re taking.

 We ask that you refrain from social contact, except with the immediate members of your own household.
 We understand that these measures are difficult during times of grief, where a hug, kiss on the cheek or simply touch on the shoulder is the most natural way to show care and support.
 However, we ask that personal contact be kept to a minimum during services to minimise the risk of exposure for everyone in attendance.

-Anyone who has returned from overseas in the last 14 days will not be permitted to attend a funeral service.
+Anyone who has returned from overseas in the last 14 days (unless via a travel bubble, such as New Zealand) will not be permitted to attend a funeral service.
 Similarly, those who have come into contact with a diagnosed person cannot attend.
 If requested, live streaming of the service does allow people in this circumstance to attend, albeit virtually.

 If you are feeling unwell or fall into a high-risk group (e.g. you are older, have a weakened immune system or have a chronic medical condition), you should not attend a funeral service.

 Further, in accordance with government directives, any person from a designated hotspot should not attend.